Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

   This option enables or disables discoverability from a peer device.
 - Reset Device:
   Close the serial port and reset the device.
 The embedded application may need to be downloaded again.
-- BLE Discovery:
+- LE Discovery:
-  Search for BLE devices.
+  Search for LE devices.
 - BR/EDR Discovery:
   Search for BR/EDR devices.
 - Unbond: